kaesve/write-ups/boids.md

 The gist is that it defines simple rules for each boid to follow, and a much more *complex behavior emerges* from putting a large number of these boids together.
 This effect is also called emergent behavior.

 *I hope to show you that you can make pretty cool things in Javascript without much knowledge.
 Aside from basic programming knowledge this article relies on ['A quick introduction to the canvas'](introduction.html#XXX), which explains how to set up a canvas, draw simple shapes, and shows how to do basic animations with this.
-No prior knowledge should be needed beyond this, and we will use nothing but our own code.*
+Knowing basic vector math will be useful to fully understand the article, but should not be neccesary.*

 ### Setting things up